AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 $$ \dots $$

-This notation can be useful for cases where rules involve multiple input and/or output sets:
+Rules can involve multiple input and/or output sets:

 $$ \rho_{2} \in R_{i+1}^{+} \leftarrow e_{1} \in X_{i}, \rho_{1} \in  R_{i}^{+} $$

-In some cases, when the sets being dealt with are clear in a context, this notation can be simplified to:
+When the sets being dealt with are clear in a context, notations can be simplified to:

 $$ e_{2} \leftarrow e_{1} $$